 Annually, EG hosts community cleanup events inviting members of the public to collect litter in public spaces.
 The program expanded in 2022 to provide litter cleanup kits (including garbage bags and gloves) for residents to organize their own events.
-Since starting the program, more than 90 volunteers, families and groups have collected approximately 50 tons of litter.
+Since the program started, more than 90 volunteers, families and groups have collected approximately 50 tons of litter.